Pitt's India Act

-The East India Company Act (EIC Act 1784), also known as Pitt's India Act, was an Act of the Parliament of Great Britain intended to address the shortcomings of the Regulating Act of 1773 by bringing the East India Company's rule in India under the control of the British Government.
-Named for British prime minister William Pitt the Younger, the act provided for the appointment of a Board of Control, and provided for a joint government of British India by the Company and the Crown with the government holding the ultimate authority.
-A six member board of control was set up for political activities and Court of directors for financial/commercial activities.
-As the Regulating Act had many defects, it was necessary to pass another Act to remove these defects.
+The East India Company Act 1784 (24 Geo.
+3. Sess.
+2. c.
+25), also known as Pitt's India Act, was an act of the Parliament of the United Kingdom intended to address the shortcomings of the East India Company Act 1772 (13 Geo.
+3. c.
+63) by bringing the East India Company's rule in India under the control of the British Government.
+Named for British prime minister William Pitt the Younger, the act provided for the appointment of a Board of Control, and provided for a joint government of British India by the company and the Crown with the government holding the ultimate authority.
+A six-member board of control was set up for political activities and court of directors for financial/commercial activities.
+As the 1772 act had many defects, it was necessary to pass another act to remove these defects.

-Provisions of the 1784 Act
+Provisions

-The Act provided for not more than six Privy Counsellors, including a Secretary of State and the Chancellor of the Exchequer to be appointed "Commissioners for the Affairs of India".
-Of these, not fewer than three formed a Board to execute the powers under the Act.
+The act provided for not more than six Privy Counsellors, including a Secretary of State and the Chancellor of the Exchequer to be appointed "Commissioners for the Affairs of India".
+Of these, not fewer than three formed a board to execute the powers under the act.

-The Board was presided over by the president, who soon effectively became the minister for the affairs of the East India Company.
-Section 3 of the Act provided that the President was to be the Secretary of State, or failing that, the Chancellor of the Exchequer, or failing that, the most senior of the other Commissioners.
+The board was presided over by the President of the Board of Control, who soon effectively became the minister for the affairs of the East India Company.
+Section 3 of the act provided that the President was to be the Secretary of State, or failing that, the Chancellor of the Exchequer, or failing that, the most senior of the other commissioners.

-The Act stated that the Board would henceforth "superintend, direct and control" the government of the Company's possessions, in effect controlling the acts and operations relating to the civil, military and revenues of the Company.
+The act stated that the board would henceforth "superintend, direct and control" the government of the Company's possessions, in effect controlling the acts and operations relating to the civil, military and revenues of the Company.

-The Board was supported by a Chief Secretary.
+The board was supported by a Secretary to the Board of Control.

-The governing council of the Company was reduced to three members.
+The governing council of the company was reduced to three members.
 The governors of Bombay and Madras were also deprived of their independence.
 The governor-general was given greater powers in matters of war, revenue and diplomacy.

-The Act also stated that to pursue schemes of conquest and extension of dominion in India are measures repugnant to the wish, the honour and the policy of this nation.
+The act also stated that to pursue schemes of conquest and extension of dominion in India are measures repugnant to the wish, the honour and the policy of this nation.
 (This would later change with the rise of Napoleon and French interest in India).

 By a supplementary act passed in 1786 Lord Cornwallis was appointed as the 2nd governor-general of Bengal, and he then became the effective ruler of British India under the authority of the Board of Control and the Court of Directors.
-The constitution set up by Pitt's India Act did not undergo any major changes until the end of the company's rule in India in 1858.
+The constitution set up by Pitt's India Act did not undergo any major changes until the Government of India Act 1858 (21 & 22 Vict. c.
+106) brought the end of the company's rule in India.